Tyler Blackwood: Oakland Roots SC

 On March 11, 2021, Blackwood signed for USL Championship side Oakland Roots SC.

 Return to England

 On 14 September 2023, Blackwood returned to England with Isthmian League Premier Division club Enfield Town.

+Coaching career

+On 23 May 2025, Blackwood announced that he had joined Tottenham Hotspur in a coaching role and would be based in Hong Kong to assist with Tottenham's international development across Asia, Australia, and New Zealand.